ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

 ### Pagerank

-PageRank is an algorithm used by Google Search to rank web pages, it is a way of measuring the importance of website pages.
+<div align="justify"> PageRank is an algorithm used by Google Search to rank web pages, it is a way of measuring the importance of website pages.
 According to Google: “PageRank works by counting the number and quality of links to a page to determine a rough estimate of how important the website is.
 The underlying assumption is that more important websites are likely to receive more links from other websites.”
 Page-rank allows an immediate evaluation of the regulatory relevance of the node.
 A protein with a very high Page-rank is a protein interacting with several important proteins, thus suggesting a central regulatory role.
-A protein with low Page-rank, can be considered a peripheral protein, interacting with few and not central proteins (Scardoni et al. 2009).
+A protein with low Page-rank, can be considered a peripheral protein, interacting with few and not central proteins (Scardoni et al. 2009).</div>

     Vertex$PageRank <- normalize(page_rank(g)$vector)